SofGyulambaryan/Migrating-to-Cloud-Using-Kubernetes/README.md

 ## Running a container with an app in a Kubernetes cluster

-The goal is to run a container with our app on Kubernates.
+The goal is to run a container with our app on Kubernetes.
 Let's say our ExampleApp will accept requests on 8800 port.

 1. Create a directory and subdirectories.